WesloTheWeb/MUNI-arrival-app/README.md

 # SF Muni Upcoming Arrivals App
+- Blocker: API endpoint is a bit funky and nested URL for another endpoint for each stop.

 ## Requirements
 This is a small basic project for practice with API, and with React.
 Used as a drill.